coderefinery/installation/bash.md

 - Press [Enter], you should see `SUCCESS: Specified value was saved.`
 - Quit command prompt by typing `exit` then pressing [Enter].

-This will provide you with both git and bash in the git bash program.
+This will provide you with both Git and Bash in the Git Bash program.